bfix/openpgp-mgmt/README.md

     $ export USER="John Doe"
     $ export EMAIL=foo@bar.net

+*N.B.*: The tutorial assumes that all the following steps are performed in one session; if you leave the shell in between, you might need to reload keys from the cold storage before continuing.

 ### 1. Create a RSA key and self-signed X.509 certificate in PEM format:

 You can start with a new key or migrate an existing OpenPGP key: